Betty Christian

-Betty Christian (born 23 November 1942) is the Communications Officer and Island Secretary of the Pitcairn Islands.
+Betty Christian (23 November 1942 – 10 March 2026) was the Communications Officer and Island Secretary of the Pitcairn Islands.
 Appointed by the colonial Governor, the Island Secretary is an ex officio member of the Island Council, the legislative body of Britain's last remaining Pacific colony.
 She previously served as an elected member of the Council in 1990 and 1993.

-Betty Christian is a sixth-generation Pitcairner.
-She was educated at Pulau School on Pitcairn, and subsequently studied meteorology and radio telegraphy and telephony.
+Christian was a sixth-generation Pitcairner.
+She was educated at Pulau School on Pitcairn and subsequently studied meteorology and radio telegraphy and telephony.
 She joined the island's communications staff in 1963, and succeeded her husband, Tom Christian (whom she married in May 1966) as Communications Officer in November 2000.
 The couple have four daughters, all of whom live abroad, and two grandsons.